Basic Relations

 EqualsTo

-a equals to b when the left and right boundaries of the intervals a and b are matching.
+a equals to b when both intervals share the same left and right boundaries.
 It is its own converse.

 Condition: (a- = b-) AND (a+ = b+)